snooow-i/snooow-i/README.md

 > *"Security is not a product, but a process."* — Bruce Schneier

 I'm an **Information Systems** student at **Goiás State University (UEG)** with a dual passion: building robust, scalable backend systems and breaking them to make them stronger.

-My journey is driven by a deep curiosity about how things work under the hood.
-I have a strong foundation in **C++** from competitive programming and deep expertise in the **Java/Spring** ecosystem for enterprise development.
-Simultaneously, I am advancing my skills in **Offensive Security** (Ethical Hacking/Bug Bounty), holding a **C1 Advanced English Certification (EF SET)**.

 I bridge the gap between **Software Engineering** and **Cybersecurity**, ensuring that the code I write is not just functional, but secure by design.